maxviazov/Spring-Frameworks-/Upgrading-to-Spring-Framework-6.x.md

 ### Core Container

-Aligned with the deprecation of `java.net.URL` constructors in JDK 20, `URL` resolution is now consistently performed via `URI`, including handling of relative paths.
+Aligned with the deprecation of `java.net.URL` constructors in JDK 20, `URL` resolution is now consistently performed via `URI`, including the handling of relative paths.
 This includes behavioral changes for uncommon cases such as when specifying a full URL as a relative path.
 See [29481](https://github.com/spring-projects/spring-framework/issues/29481) and [28522](https://github.com/spring-projects/spring-framework/issues/28522).

 `LocalVariableTableParameterNameDiscoverer` has been removed in 6.1.
 Compile your Java sources with the common Java 8+ `-parameters` flag for parameter name retention (instead of relying on the `-debug` compiler flag) in order to be compatible with `StandardReflectionParameterNameDiscoverer`.
 With the Kotlin compiler, we recommend the `-java-parameters` flag.